DeveloperDurp/KeyPresser/README.md

 # KeyPresser

+##### Version: 1.0.2

+## How to use

+1. Click green "Code" button and then click download ZIP
+2. Once downloaded extract anywhere (Inside the SRO directory is the most simple)
-To use all you need to do is extract the PS1 file > Right click then click "Run with Powershell"
+3. To run all you need to do is right click the Start.bat and click "Run as Administrator"

-If you get an error message about a security policy you will need to run the following command in a powershell window.

-Set-ExecutionPolicy -ExecutionPolicy bypass